digitalbazaar/qram/README.md

     break;
   }

-  // TODO: the value is an image, display it, e.g., draw on a Canvas
+  // TODO: the value is an image/data URL, display it, e.g., draw on a Canvas

   // manage your frame rate
   // Note: `timer` internally uses `requestAnimationFrame`, if available, to